sharife/goldenthread-v2/site/content/about/people/_index.md

     - name: Sheila Devitt
       credit: Marketing & Engagement Manager
       image: https://ucarecdn.com/1d97de10-8015-4e89-a568-f411fc936ef5/
-      bio: Sheila Devitt (she/her) is a San Francisco-based performer, educator, director and producer.
-She has served on the Board of Directors at the Vortex Theatre, ABQ; produced Reading the Kilroys List; served as founding member and Managing Director of Bacchus Players, summer Shakespeare at Coppola Winery; Assistant Managing Director at Theatre of Yugen; Communications Manager for the Bay Area Consortium of Ensemble Theatres;  a co-producer of the 2020 Bay Area Women’s Theatre Festival;
-        regional coordinator of the StateraArts mentorship program.
+      bio: "**Sheila Devitt** *(she/her)* is a San Francisco-based performer, educator, director and producer.
+She has served on the Board of Directors at the Vortex Theatre, ABQ; produced Reading the Kilroys List;
+        served as founding member and Managing Director of Bacchus Players, summer Shakespeare at Coppola Winery; Assistant Managing Director at Theatre of Yugen; Communications Manager for the Bay Area Consortium of Ensemble Theatres;  a co-producer of the 2020 Bay Area Women’s Theatre Festival; regional coordinator of the StateraArts mentorship program.
         She has performed nationally and internationally, including the GALA Choruses Festival,  Edinburgh Fringe Festival, and the Hosho Noh Theatre, Tokyo.
 She has collaborated with playwrights Erik Ehn, Chiori Miyagawa and Katie Pearl, among others.
-She has trained with Augosto Boal in Theatre of the Oppressed; Moscow Art Theatre School in Stanislavsky technique and Chekhov; Viewpoints with Mary Overlie; Lunatique Fantastique in found-object puppetry; Theatre of Yugen and Theatre Nohgaku in classical Japanese Noh drama and Kyogen comedy.
+She has trained with Augosto Boal in Theatre of the Oppressed; Moscow Art Theatre School in Stanislavsky technique and Chekhov; Viewpoints with Mary Overlie;
+        Lunatique Fantastique in found-object puppetry; Theatre of Yugen and Theatre Nohgaku in classical Japanese Noh drama and Kyogen comedy.
 She is equally excited by classical, multilingual, new and devised plays, and joyously collaborates with living writers, with a special emphasis on female playwrights.
 She is a graduate of the University of New Mexico, with a focus on bilingual performances of Federico Garcia Lorca’s pastoral trilogy.
-She is a member of Theatre Bay Area since 2003 and Theatre Communications Group since 1997.
+She is a member of Theatre Bay Area since 2003 and Theatre Communications Group since 1997."
     - name: Wendy Reyes
       credit: Production Associate
       image: https://ucarecdn.com/2f9929a3-48e5-49bb-aa5f-b40e8e22909d/
-      bio: Wendy Reyes is a Mexican-American, multimedia artist from St. Louis, Missouri.
+      bio: "**Wendy Reyes** *(she/her)* is a Mexican-American, multimedia artist from St. Louis, Missouri.
 She received her Bachelor in Media Studies, minor in Chicanx-Latinx Studies from the University of San Francisco.
 With her skills in video and audio production, she aims to create engaging and educational material that brings awareness to social injustices in order to promote a healthy and just path for marginalized communities.
-Wendy is now based in the Bay Area and is the Production Associate at Golden Thread Productions and a current participant of KALW’s radio journalism program in San Francisco, CA.
+Wendy is now based in the Bay Area and is the Production Associate at Golden Thread Productions and a current participant of KALW’s radio journalism program in San Francisco, CA."
     - bio: <strong>Navid Ghaem Maghami</strong> *(he/him)* is a graphic designer based
         in San Francisco.
 He began working with Golden Thread in 2008.
 As a design professional and art director he has worked widely in a variety